lolgear/lolgear.github.io/_posts/2019-01-27-Mutability-and-copying.md

 @end
 ```

-We can also define somekind of protocol for jumps between them.
+We can also define some kind of protocol for jumps between them.
 But it is rather complex for our purposes.

 So said Apple in their NSObject and gives us a beautiful protocol NSCopying which provides necessary functionality.
 Nor far so good for us, it only gives copy methods.
 For that Apple separate mutable copy methods into another protocol NSMutableCopy.

 # Protocols #

-We have mutable classes in Foundation that adopts NSCopying and NSMutableCopying protocols.
+We have mutable classes in Foundation that adopt NSCopying and NSMutableCopying protocols.
 But since mutable classes are subclasses of immutable classes, immutable classes must adopt both protocol.

 Conversion scheme is easy.
 You ask immutable object to provide a mutable object by mutable copying.
-And vice versa.
-Mutable object can provide an immutable object by immutable or general copying.
+Vice versa, mutable object can provide an immutable object by immutable or general copying.

 I emphasize that general or immutable copying is not the same as mutable one.
 Most of the time you would like to have structures that can give copies without any features of transforms and mutability.

-Mutable copying is closer to mutabilty pattern.
+Mutable copying is closer to mutability pattern.
 It should give you an object which can mutate.
 No matter what you have, mutable copy will give you open to modifications object.

 But, rules are rules, you can break them.